ryanbinns/ttwatch/README.md

 [setuid root](http://wikipedia.org/wiki/setuid) permissions, because it only allows root-like privileges for these specific capabilities.)

-# Run it
+# Use it

+For initial pairing, you'll need to go to the **Phone|Pair New** menu on the watch.

+For subsequent reconnection, ensure that **Phone|Sync** is enabled, and you may need to "wake up" the device's BLE radio by pressing a few buttons.

+Try the following command line:

 ```
-./ttblue -a -d <bluetooth-address> [-c <pairing-code>] [-s <activity-store>]
+./ttblue -a [-d <bluetooth-address>] [-c <pairing-code>] [-s <activity-store>]
 ```

+* `bluetooth-address` is the MAC address of your TomTom GPS watch, for example `E4:04:39:17:62:B1`.
+If not specified, `ttblue` will attempt to scan for BLE devices, and try to connect to the first one matching TomTom's vendor ID (`E4:04:39`).

-Where `bluetooth-address` is the twelve-digit MAC address of your TomTom GPS watch (`E4:04:39:__:__:__`) and pairing-code is a previously-used pairing code (can be from one of the "official" TomTom mobile apps), or left blank to create a new pairing.
+* The `pairing-code` is a previously-used pairing code (can be from one of the "official" TomTom mobile apps).
+If left blank, `ttblue` will try to create a new pairing.

-The `-a`/`--auto` option tells `ttblue` to download all activities and update QuickFixGPS, while `-s` specifies a location for `.ttbin` activity files to be output (current directory is the default).
+* The `-a`/`--auto` option tells `ttblue` to download all activities and update QuickFixGPS.

+* The `-s`/`--activity-store` option specifies a location for `.ttbin` activity files to be output (current directory is the default).
-For the time being, you can use `sudo hcitool lescan` to find your device's BLE MAC address.

-* For initial pairing, you'll need to go to the **Phone|Pair New** menu on the watch.
-* For subsequent reconnection, ensure that **Phone|Sync** is enabled, and you may need to "wake up" the device's BLE radio by fiddling with a few buttons.

-`ttblue` will download your activity files (saved as `0091000n_YYYYMMDD_HHmmSS.ttbin`), and attempt to download the QuickGPSFix update and send it to the watch.
+As invoked above, `ttblue` will download your activity files (saved as `0091000n_YYYYMMDD_HHmmSS.ttbin`), and attempt to download the QuickGPSFix update and send it to the watch.
 (You can then use [`ttbincnv`](https://github.com/ryanbinns/ttwatch/tree/master/ttbincnv)